Skip to Top Main Navigation Skip to Left Navigation Skip to Content Area Skip to Footer

 In 2001, the Texas Legislature passed legislation requiring TDI to collect and report data about mandated health benefits and mandated offers of coverage (Insurance Code Chapter 38, Subchapter F).
 In 2002, TDI adopted 28 TAC Sections 21.3401 – 21.3409, which created the mandated benefits data call; TDI amended the rule in 2003 to clarify the reporting periods and revise the reporting deadlines.
 In 2017, TDI adopted additional rule amendments to improve the integrity of the data collected and reported by the issuers.
 A summary of the amendments is available in the additional resources section.

-How do you determine which issuers are subject to the data call?
+How do we determine which issuers are subject to the data call?

 When is the report due?